linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/15 Latin American Debt Crisis.md

 - n its \$80 billion of outstanding debt to international banks. !is was the first sign of the Latin American debt crisis.
 Soon after the Mexican announcement, a number of other developing countries announced that they too were facing severe difficulty in meeting forthcoming repayments.
 Throughout the 1980s and 1990s and the early part of the new century the problems faced by developing countries in servicing their debts has been one of the major international policy issues.
 Granting debt relief has recently also become a major policy issue.

-!e debt crisis encompassed a wide set of countries from low-income developing nations to middleincome countries.
-In this chapter, we concentrate primarily upon four countries that were classified by the

-World Bank in its 1994 _World Debt Tables_ as severely indebted middle-income countries (SIMICs), that is,
+The debt crisis encompassed a wide set of countries from low-income developing nations to middle-income countries.
+In this chapter, we concentrate primarily upon four countries that were classified by the World Bank in its 1994 _World Debt Tables_ as severely indebted middle-income countries (SIMICs), that is,

 Argentina, Brazil, Mexico and Venezuela.
 In its 2004 _Global Development Finance_ _Report_ the World Bank

 classification of a SIMIC is that the country must be a middle-income country (an annual income of between

-\$725 and \$9,075 per capita) and have one of two key ratios above certain critical levels. !ese ratios are

-the present value of debt to gross national income (GNI) (80%) and the present value of debt to exports
+$725 and $9,075 per capita) and have one of two key ratios above certain critical levels.
+These ratios are the present value of debt to gross national income (GNI) (80%) and the present value of debt to exports of goods and services (220%).

-- f goods)and services (220%).
 Other than the SIMICs there are groups classified as: moderately indebted

 International Finance